Table of Contents

 Wherever you are, we’d love to provide you with the support you need to write and publish your book with a complimentary consultation.

 In this call, we’d identify where you are right now in your book writing journey, discuss what you would need to get your book proposal and ultimately your book ready for its debut and discuss if working together is right for you.
-To get started, schedule a call with one of our editorial matchmakers and we’ll discuss the right next steps for you.
+To get started, schedule a call with one of our Publishing Consultants and we’ll discuss the right next steps for you.